amd/ZenDNN/docs/zendnnl_architecture.md

 - Allows frameworks to specify the desired precision for inference:
   - **FP32**: Full precision for accuracy-sensitive tasks.
   - **BF16**: Balanced precision for performance and accuracy.
+  - **INT8**: Quantized precision for reduced memory and faster inference.

 #### 2.4.
 Execution Context Management
 - Initializes and manages execution contexts (Example: constant buffers, post ops, etc. )
 - Provides hooks for profiling and logging.

+### Low Overhead API (LowOHA)
+The Low Overhead API path provides direct, function-based APIs that bypass the regular operator factory and context setup.
+It is optimized for latency-sensitive inference and small GEMM-heavy workloads (e.g. SDPA, BMM), where minimizing per-call overhead is essential.
+Supported operations and their documentation are listed in [Low Overhead API (LowOHA): Supported Operations](#low-overhead-api-lowoha-supported-operations).

-## 3. ZenDNN Core
+## 3. ZenDNN Library
-The core is the computational heart of ZenDNN.
-It includes:
+The ZenDNN Library is the core layer that implements the APIs and orchestrates execution.
+It is built around the following:

+### Multi-Backend Approach
+ZenDNN uses a **multi-backend approach** that **dynamically selects the best backend based on problem size**.
+The Decision Tree, Auto Tuner, and runtime heuristics work together to choose among native kernels and third-party libraries (AOCL, OneDNN, LibXSMM, FBGEMM) for each operation.

+### Core Modules
+- **Decision Tree (DT):** Drives backend and kernel selection based on problem characteristics and heuristics.
+- **AutoTuner:** Automatically selects the best algorithm and backend for the current workload and hardware, based on TBP (Time Based Profiling).
+- **Caching (LRU + Reorder):** LRU cache and cached reorder operations reduce redundant work and improve data locality.
+- **Threading Strategies:**
+  - Batch, Table and Hybrid for EmbeddingBag Operation.
+- **Parallel Primitive:** Enables scalable parallel execution.

+## 4. Third Party Libraries
+ZenDNN leverages several low-level libraries to provide foundational building blocks for performance-critical operations:

+- **AOCL DLP:** Optimized GEMM for AMD CPUs.
+- **FBGEMM:** A low-precision, high-performance matrix multiplication and embedding bag library.
+- **OneDNN:** Intel's deep learning primitives for x86 CPUs.
+- **LibXSMM:** Specialized in small matrix multiplications (Example: 64x64 or smaller).

+---

+The following sections describe the design and execution model in more detail: the core building blocks of the Regular API, the supported Low Overhead API operations, the hardware layer, execution flows for both API paths, and design principles.

+## Core Design Principles: Regular API
+The **Regular API** is built on four core building blocks.
+These are the design elements of the ZenDNN core used by the regular path:

-- **Tensor**: Manages data layout, memory, and shape transformations.
+- **Tensor:** Manages data layout, memory, and shape transformations.
-- **Context**: Maintains constant model parameters, post op operation, runtime settings like threading and logging and profiling information.
+- **Context:** Maintains constant model parameters, post op operation, runtime settings like threading and logging and profiling information.
-- **Operator**: Defines high-level operations like MatMul, Reorder, etc.
+- **Operator:** Defines high-level operations like MatMul, Reorder, etc.
-- **Kernel**: Implements low-level, hardware-optimized routines for each operator.
+- **Kernel:** Implements low-level, hardware-optimized routines for each operator.

 <img src="images/basic_concepts.png" alt="ZenDNN Basic Modules" width="800"/>

-## 3.1 Tensor
+### Tensor
 A **Tensor** is a fundamental building block in deep learning libraries.
 It represents multi-dimensional arrays of data.
 In the context of CPU inference, tensors are used to store and manipulate data efficiently.

 ### Key Components of a Tensor: